roelzkie15/python-microservices-patterns/README.md

 - __Orchestration__ - Where microservices have an orchestrator to command what participating microservices should trigger the next local transaction and should receive a reply from that local transaction.

+> Visit the link above to see the examples

 ## WIP: More patterns to come...